When considering purchasing a different kind of vehicle, one factor to consider is how difficult it is to drive.

 A front-heavy vehicle

-Pickup trucks are usually front-heavy and light in the rear when they're empty.
+When empty, pickup trucks are usually front-heavy and light in the rear.
 This is meant to be offset by towing or hauling heavy loads in the back.
 Pickup trucks tend to drive better when they are loaded or are pulling a trailer.
-For example, pickup trucks are more prone to fishtailing in wet or icy conditions when there's no load in the bed keeping the vehicle's rear weighed down.

 Newer pickup truck models offer advanced suspensions for better handling and ride.
 An upgraded suspension will make the truck easier to drive.
 This is definitely worth looking into if you don't usually haul or tow.